MilanSkocic/pypec/README.rst

 In 2016, the code was rewritten in Python 3 at the end of my PhD with slight modifications of the original.
 The code remained untouched for almost 3 years and is now again under development in this repository.

-This is the first release after migrating to github which will serve as a backup for the version developed during my PhD with completed documentation.
+The first release after migrating to github will serve as a backup for the version developed during my PhD with completed documentation.

 Installation